2019 Memphis mayoral election

-The 2019 Memphis mayoral election took place on October 3, 2019.
-Jim Strickland, the incumbent mayor, was elected to second term in office.
+The 2019 Memphis mayoral election took place on October 3, 2019, to elect the mayor of Memphis, Tennessee.
+Jim Strickland, the incumbent mayor, was re-elected to second term in office.
 The mayoral election coincided with elections to all thirteen seats on the Memphis City Council.

-The election was officially nonpartisan, but all three major candidates were members of the Democratic Party.
+The election was officially non-partisan, but all three major candidates were members of the Democratic Party.